jonnonz1/nz-statute-book/acts/public/2004/secondhand-dealers-and-pawnbrokers-act-2004.md

   (o) prescribing the requirements that must be satisfied by an Internet auction website if—
     (a) under section 43(3)﻿(b), the requirement to verify the identity of sellers is not to apply when goods are purchased through that Internet auction website; and
     (b) pawnbrokers are to be permitted under section 63(2)﻿(b) to dispose of goods through that Internet auction website:
-  (p) prescribing the matters to be included in the annual report of the Licensing Authority:
+  (p) prescribing the matters to be included in the annual report of the Licensing Authorities:
   (q) providing for any other matters contemplated by this Act, necessary for its administration, or necessary for giving it full effect.

 **Transitional provisions**